Compare taxi insurance quotes for Uber drivers

-If you're a user of Uber or another ride-sharing app, whether as a driver or passenger, you should think carefully about the insurance implications and whether you're covered.
+If you're an Uber driver, you should think carefully about the insurance implications and whether you're covered.

 Taxi-like service Uber has experienced phenomenal, and frequently controversial, growth since it was founded in 2009.